Estimated reading time: 5 minutes

 2. Determine What Gets Communicated

-Church congregants, volunteers, and employees need to receive lots of information, and they should have a good understanding of what kinds of information they can expect to be shared.
+Church members, volunteers, and employees need to receive lots of information.
+Help them by providing them with a good understanding of what kinds of information they can expect to receive.

 Regardless, church communications should adhere to pre-established guidelines that are used to steer information sharing.